 W. B. Yeats (16.133)

 Joseph Conrad: Heart of Darkness (epilogue.26)

 Although Invisible Man's focus on black identity in white America places the novel squarely in the genre of African-American literature, Ellison is very much operating in, and drawing on, the full Western canon.
-While he doesn't specifically cite these allusions, those with a serious English education would recognize the works that Ellison draws on.
 We thought this was cool and would shed greater light on certain passages, so without further ado:

 Frederick Douglass (17.189 and recurring)

 While Harlem is a real place historically linked to black culture, it's just about the only location that Ellison explicitly references.
 While the items below should not be considered exact or explicit references, we thought we'd highlight some things to help you put in context certain ideas presented by Ellison:

 - The Brotherhood: A multi-racial doctrinaire organization professing to uphold the rights of all who are socially oppressed, the Brotherhood may have been drawn from the American Communist Party, where Ellison worked for a number of years.

 - Its emphasis on the collective, the rational, the scientific, and the abstract makes it a very cold ideology that's often at odds with the narrator's own.
 The narrator's feelings of betrayal when the Brotherhood informs him that Harlem is no longer a locus of attention may have been drawn from Ellison's feelings when the American Communist Party shifted its focus away from blacks in the 1940s.